-Neuromodulation can regulate the global connection profile of neural networks, allowing dynamic reconfiguration of their connectivity.
-Meanwhile, network connectivity affects the changes of network dynamics caused by changing the neuromodulatory tone \citep{rich_effects_2020}.
-Given the multitude of pre- and post-synaptic processes neuromodulators affect, they not only participate in regulating the probability of connection, but its strength.
-Neuromodulation plays an important role in modifying circuit level connectivity through both direct and indirect mechanisms.
-For example, they contribute to the formation or elimination of synapses (direct mechanism), and in the meantime, alter the excitability of neurons (indirect mechanism) \citep{nadim_neuromodulation_2014}.
-Moreover, one synapse may be under the influence of multiple neuromodulators, and the combined effects may not be additive, and depend on the network state \citep{koh_two_2003, nadim_neuromodulation_2014}.
+Neuromodulation can regulate the global connection profile of neural networks.
+Meanwhile, network connectivity shapes network dynamics changes caused by the neuromodulatory tone \citep{rich_effects_2020}.
+Given the multitude of pre- and post-synaptic processes neuromodulators affect, they not only participate in regulating the probability of connection but its strength.
+Neuromodulation plays an important role in modifying circuit level connectivity through both direct and indirect mechanisms: For example, they contribute to the formation and elimination of synapses (direct mechanism), and in the meantime, alter the excitability of neurons (indirect mechanism) \citep{nadim_neuromodulation_2014}.
+Moreover, one synapse may be under the influence of multiple neuromodulators, and the combined effects may not be additive and depend on the network state \citep{koh_two_2003, nadim_neuromodulation_2014}.